 Reproductive Rights in Theory and Practice: The Meaning

 Woolsey, 39, died at the jail on August 3, 2005, three hours after complaining of chest pain.
 She had been returned to the ...

 Laura Woolseys biggest fear was dying in jail.
 But thanks to the inept care provided her at New Yorks Schenectady County Jail, that fear was tragically realized.

 Confidentiality Not Federally Protected

 by John E. Dannenberg

 The Ninth Circuit U.S. Court of Appeals declined Maricopa County, Arizonas invitation to keep mortality reports on prisoners confidential.

-Charles Agster was arrested and booked into the Maricopa County Jail in Phoenix, Arizona on August 6, 2001 ...
+Charles Agster was arrested and booked into the Maricopa County Jail in Phoenix, Arizona on August 6, 2001, where ...

 Arizona Prisoners Mortality Report

 Receipt of Book Infringes Constitutional Rights